Definition of 'preoccupied'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 He seemed preoccupied with himself and he presented his opinions forcefully.
 Times, Sunday Times (2007)His evidence is fully compatible with other data and a less preoccupied explanation.
 Home-ownership - differentiation and fragmentation (1990)You seem a bit preoccupied today.
 The Sun (2015)With both parents being busy and preoccupied, there were not many family dinners.
 Times, Sunday Times (2012)But the reason they go back is that they've become preoccupied with their thirst.
-Christianity Today (2000)But it has also become preoccupied with the pressing concerns of the Somali civil war.
-Times, Sunday Times (2011)Their mother seemed anxious and preoccupied, too.
+Christianity Today (2000)Their mother seemed anxious and preoccupied, too.
 Times, Sunday Times (2012)Governments and parents have become increasingly preoccupied in recent decades with measurable academic attainment, forcing schools and teachers to follow suit.
 MAKING HAPPY PEOPLE (2005)It is not a good thing, or necessary, to become preoccupied by our weight.
 Beat Stress (1992)At dinner the night before our interview, the poet from east Belfast seems distant and preoccupied.
 Times, Sunday Times (2015)

 Trends of 'preoccupied'